Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/Flags.md

 >
 >2 of the flags are not included in the above image, which causes us to have 2 unknown characters in the plaintext (as shown by the question marks `?`)
 >

+>[!fail] Possible approach: Guessing
 >Now, we can technically guess that the flag is going to be `PICOCTF{F1AG5AND5TUFF}`, because the question marks will likely be replaced by numbers since they were not replaced by letters.
+>

-However, we shall not just rely on our intelligent guess.
+>However, we shall not just rely on our intelligent guess.

 >[!tip] Finding the full flag
 >After further searching online, I found [this](http://www.quadibloc.com/other/flaint.htm) page, which states "The illustration below illustrates the flags used for the International Code of Signals, and additional flags currently in use by the U.S. Navy and apparently by the British Navy as well".
 >
 >This was accompanied by the following image:
+>
 >![[PicoCTF flag 4.png|400]]

 With this, we can finally replace the 2 question marks and obtain the full flag, instead of purely guessing.